stigjoran/semester-project/docs/work-log.md

 colors, pictures of illustrations.

 User profile 2:
-Student plannoing a class field trip, 14 years old.
+Student planning a class field trip, 14 years old.
 Target:
 Use website to find information for a shcool project.
 Do they have Lego League like robotics or other science topic to use.